s26aayes/s26aayes/README.md

 ## Hi Ayesha there 👋

-I'm a Master's student in Economics with a strong interest in data analysis, Python programming, and business intelligence tools like Power BI and Excel.
+I'm a Master's student in Economics at Universität Bonn with a strong interest in data analysis, Python programming, and business intelligence tools like Power BI and Excel.
 I enjoy solving real-world problems with data and am passionate about continuous learning and improving my technical skills.

 💡 What I’m Currently Working On 📈 Data analytics projects using Python, Power BI, and Excel